PR Guy | Los Angeles

-Jason began his career in PR at the emerging crossroads of consumer technology and digital entertainment, working with digital media, MP3 players, DVRs and set-top boxes, in addition to some of the world’s leading video game companies and organizations.
+Jason began his career in PR way back in the dot-com boom with the emerging crossroads of consumer technology and digital entertainment, working with digital media, MP3 players, DVRs and set-top boxes, in addition to some of the world’s leading video game companies and organizations.
+Good times!

-Before the dot-com boom Jason was a TV reporter with an impressive 8-inch part, and he also served four years in the U.S. Navy (he doesn’t have any of his uniforms, so don’t ask).
-He holds a Bachelor of Science in Journalism and Communication from the University of Oregon and is member of the Public Relations Society of America.
+Before cross ing over to the dark side, he was a TV reporter with an impressive 8-inch part in his hair, and he also served four years in the U.S. Navy (he doesn’t have any of his uniforms, so don’t ask).
+He holds a Bachelor of Science in Journalism and Communication from the University of Oregon (Win the day!) and is member of the Public Relations Society of America.

-Though proud of his Oregon roots, Jason now calls Los Angeles home.
+Though proud of his Oregon roots, Jason has called Los Angeles home for the better part of 15 years.
 When not in the office he can be found surfing in El Porto, or perusing the local wine store for a good Cabernet deal.
-He is also an instructor of Krav Maga, Israeli hand-to-hand combat and self defense, so don’t mess with him.
+Oh, and he is also an Expert certified instructor of Krav Maga, Israeli hand-to-hand combat and self defense, so don’t mess with him.

 You can email Jason here.